Instructions and diagrams for re-wiring your Cafe Racer.

 Once that’s sorted mount the Reg/Rec either underneath or next to the battery.
-It needs airflow as it gets warm, so DO NOT put it in a cramped spot that’s fully enclosed.
+It needs airflow as it gets warm, so try not to put it in a cramped spot that’s fully enclosed.

 Now you’re ready to start wiring.
 Some people prefer to run 1 wire the length of the bike and tap off for the active wires, in my mind this way tends to lead to a lot of joins and if that 1 wire has an issue, your bike is going to have big problems.

 I like to use a Terminal strip and join all the positive wires in the electrics tray.
 I separate the terminals into sections

 Shown here is our first Gen Black Box control module.
 Recently I have swapped over to a different type of terminal strip that’s better suited to the lighter gauge wiring we use on bikes.

 I also always draw my wiring diagram, but I’m good with electrics so use mine to save you some time!

 Get the PDF’s here.
 Wiring Diagram Download

 Before you get going, make sure you use quality connectors or solder joints and heat shrink your connections.
 With that done, let’s start with the charging/running circuit.